Sigmmma/c20/src/content/h1/guides/map-making/kill-volumes/readme.md

 Map authors who want to prevent players from reaching certain areas can use **kill volumes** (aka **death barriers** or **kill zones**).
-These are cubic 3D trigger volumes which are scripted to instantly kill any player that enters them.
+These are cuboid 3D trigger volumes which are scripted to instantly kill any player that enters them.
 Adding them to a map is easy:

 # Adding trigger volumes
 The first step is to add trigger volumes to your map's [scenario][] using [Sapien][].